-These high school graduation party ideas will help you create special memories for your graduate at their graduation party!
+These high school graduation party ideas will help you organize and throw a fun party for your high school boy or girl.
+Find simple tips to create special memories for your graduate at their graduation party!

 This is the year my son, my only child, will graduate from high school and I’m looking for simple ideas for planning a graduation party.
 I don’t have time to be the Pinterest mom I want to be, but I want it to be special.